-The SFRs FIA\UID.1/PACE and FIA\UAU.1/PACE require the identification and authentication of the inspection systems.
+The SFRs FIA UID.1/PACE and FIA UAU.1/PACE require the identification and authentication of the inspection systems.
 The SFR FIA\UAU.5/PACE requires the successful Chip Authentication (CA) v.1 before any authentication attempt as Extended Inspection System.
-During the protected communication following the CA v.1 the reuse of authentication data is prevented by FIA\UAU.4/PACE.
+During the protected communication following the CA v.1 the reuse of authentication data is prevented by FIA UAU.4/PACE.
+The Chip Authentication (CA) v.1 can be replace by the PACE CAM endorsed by the SFR FCS\COP.1/PACE\CAM.
 The SFR FIA\UAU.6/EAC and FDP\UCT.1/TRM requires the confidentiality protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS\RND.1 (for the generation of the terminal authentication challenge), FCS\CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), and FCS\COP.1/CA\ENC and FCS\COP.1/CA\MAC for the ENC\MAC\Mode secure messaging.
-The session keys are destroyed according to FCS\CKM.4 after use.
-The SFR FMT\MTD.1/CAPK and FMT\MTD.1/KEY\READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.
+The session keys are destroyed according to FCS CKM.4 after use.
+The SFR FMT MTD.1/CAPK and FMT MTD.1/KEY READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.

-To allow a verification of the certificate chain as in FMT\MTD.3 the CVCA's public key and certificate as well as the current date are written or update by authorized identified role as of FMT\MTD.1/CVCA\INI, FMT\MTD.1/CVCA\UPD and FMT\MTD.1/DATE.
+To allow a verification of the certificate chain as in FMT MTD.3 the CVCA's public key and certificate as well as the current date are written or update by authorized identified role as of FMT MTD.1/CVCA INI, FMT MTD.1/CVCA UPD and FMT MTD.1/DATE.